Rcrossmeister/RLQG/model/README.md

 ## Setup

-In our study, we use an off-the-shelf QA model to answer the generated questions.
+In our study, we utilize an off-the-shelf QA model to answer the generated questions.